Curvature of Metrics on Semple Jet bundles: Invariant Jets vs Invariant metrics

+The group $G_k$ decomposes as $\mathbb{C}^* \times U_k$, where $U_k$ is the unipotent radical of $G_k$.
 Let $E_{k,m}$ be the Demaily-Semple bundle whose fiber at $x$ consists of $U_k$-invariant polynomials on the fiber coordinates of $J_k$ at $x$ of weighted degree $m$.
-Set $E_k=\bigoplus_m E_{k,m}$, the Demaily-Semple bundle of graded algebras of invariants.
-Then one needs to work out the aforementioned calculations with an invariant metric.
-Toward this we examine the following metrics
+Set $E_k=\bigoplus_m E_{k,m}$, the Demaily-Semple bundle of graded algebras of invariant jets.
+Then one needs to work out the calculations in \cite{D1}, \cite{D2} with an invariant metric.
+Toward this we examine the following metric